sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/PHP_Development/PHP_Script_Debugging.md

 Hovering over the extension line displays the error/warning message that the PHP process outputted when it was validating.
 In general, any fatal extension should be commented out to allow the PHP process function currently.

-This process is no a "100% bullet-proof", and in some cases where the PHP process fails to load, a deeper investigation might be needed to determine the cause.
+{{% alert title="⚠️ Warning" color="primary" %}}This process is no a "100% bullet-proof", and in some cases where the PHP process fails to load, a deeper investigation might be needed to determine the cause.{{% /alert %}}

 ## The Script Debugger